-The practice is rated as requires improvement for providing safe, effective, responsive and inadequate for well led services; this affects all six population groups.
+The practice is rated as requires improvement for providing safe, effective and, responsive and inadequate for well led services; this affects all six population groups.

-- The practice's uptake for the cervical screening programme was 74% which was lower than the national average of 82%. - The practice held nurse-led baby immunisation clinics and vaccination targets were in line with the national averages. - Urgent appointments were available for children and were also available outside of school hours. - The premises were suitable for children and babies.
-We saw positive examples of joint working with midwives and health visitors and the midwife held an ante natal clinic twice a week at the practice.
+- The practice's uptake for the cervical screening programme was 74% which was lower than the national average of 82%. - The practice held nurse-led baby immunisation clinics and vaccination targets, but results were lower than the national averages. - Urgent appointments were available for children and were also available outside of school hours. - The premises were suitable for children and babies.
+We saw positive examples of joint working with midwives and health visitors and the midwife held an ante natal clinic once a week at the practice.